Tommy Robinson: Involvement in electoral politics

 On 25 April 2019, Robinson announced that he would be an independent candidate at the 2019 European Parliament election in North West England.
 It was reported that Anne Marie Waters, leader of the far-right For Britain party, promised Robinson the support of her party.
 Two people were hospitalised when Robinson campaigned as an MEP candidate in Warrington, Cheshire on 2 May.
 His security team and supporters physically attacked anti-racism activists, with one anti-racism activist saying she suffered a broken nose.
 Police launched an investigation into the violence.
 Robinson finished eighth in the election with 38,908 votes (2.2 per cent), widely described as "humiliating" in the media, and losing his deposit.
 He said he had faced a "near impossible task" in attempting to win a seat, as he was "unable to get across his message on social media platforms" after being banned by almost all such platforms.
 His reaction was to mock the idea of a People's Vote by joking about having another election.

-Prior to the 2019 United Kingdom general election, Robinson endorsed Conservative Party leader Boris Johnson as prime minister.
+Before the 2019 United Kingdom general election, Robinson endorsed Conservative Party leader Boris Johnson as prime minister.
 Following the election he announced he had joined the party.
-However, this was denied by a Conservative MP and by the Conservative Party nationally.
+However, this was denied by a Conservative MP, Johnny Mercer, and by the Conservative Party nationally.
 Scram:, a website that campaigns against Robinson and other figures it sees as promoting far-right politics, has also debunked the claim.

 In March 2022, Robinson began to endorse For Britain, and encouraged his supporters to join the party to "build a political force".

 On 3 August 2025, Robinson posted a video on his X account, announcing that he had joined Advance UK.
 The party was set up by Ben Habib, who had previously been a co-deputy leader of Reform UK.

+On 30 January 2026, Robinson endorsed Reform's Matt Goodwin for the 2026 Gorton and Denton by-election.
+A Reform spokesperson said that the party has been "consistently clear ... [that] he isn't welcome", while Farage stated that Robinson "can do what the hell he likes ...
+I don't think it really matters frankly."
+Goodwin refused to welcome the endorsement.

 Criminal offences

-Robinson's criminal record includes convictions for violence, financial, and immigration frauds, cocaine possession with intent to supply, and public order offences.
+Robinson's criminal record includes convictions for violence, financial, and immigration frauds, possession of drugs, and public order offences.
 He has previously served at least three separate custodial sentences: in 2005 for assault, in 2012 for using false travel documents, and in 2014 for mortgage fraud.